Battle of Buttington: Background

 At some point Alfred's army captured Hastein's family.
 The annals report that Alfred was in talks with Hastein, but do not say why.
 Horspool speculates that it may well be to do with Hastein's family, however while the talks were going on, the Danes at Appledore broke out and struck northwestwards.
 They were overtaken by Alfred's eldest son, Edward, and were defeated in a general engagement at Farnham in Surrey.
 They took refuge on an island of the River Colne near the village of Thorney where they were blockaded and were ultimately forced to submit.
 The force fell back on Essex and, after suffering another defeat at Benfleet, joined Hastein's army at Shoebury.

 Alfred had been on his way to relieve his son at Thorney when he heard that the Northumbrian and East Anglian Danes were besieging Exeter and an unnamed burh on the North Devon shore.
 Alfred at once hurried westward and when he arrived at Exeter, the Danes took to their ships.
 The siege of Exeter was lifted but the fate of the unnamed North Devon burh is not recorded.
-Meanwhile, the force under Hastein set out to march up the Thames Valley, possibly with the idea of assisting their friends in the west.
-But they were met by the Western army that consisted of West Saxons, Mercians, and some Welsh, it was led by three eldermen namely Æthelred the Lord of the Mercians, Æthelhelm the Ealdorman of Wiltshire, and Æthelnoth the Ealdorman of Somerset.
+Meanwhile, the force under Hastein set out to march up the Thames Valley, possibly with the idea of assisting their friends in the west but they were met by the Western army that consisted of West Saxons, Mercians, and some Welsh, which was led by three eldermen namely Æthelred the Lord of the Mercians, Æthelhelm the Ealdorman of Wiltshire, and Æthelnoth the Ealdorman of Somerset.
 The chronicle says that they "were drawn from every burh east of the Parret; both west and east of Selwood, also north of the Thames and west of the Severn as well as some part of the Welsh people". Æthelred, although a Mercian, was married to Alfred's daughter and thus as his son in law was able to cross the borders of Wessex in pursuit of Vikings.
 The combined Anglo-Saxon and Welsh army forced the Vikings to the northwest, where they were finally overtaken and besieged at Buttington.

 Siege and battle

 The English and Welsh army came up the River Severn, and besieged all sides of the fortification (at Buttington) where the Vikings had taken refuge.
 The Anglo-Saxon Chronicle says that "after many weeks had passed, some of the heathen [Vikings] died of hunger, but some, having by then eaten their horses, broke out of the fortress, and joined battle with those who were on the east bank of the river.
 But, when many thousands of pagans had been slain, and all the others had been put to flight, the Christians [English and Welsh] were masters of the place of death.
-In that battle, the most noble Ordheah and many of the king's thegns were killed."
+In that battle, the most noble Ordheah and many of the king's thegns were killed".